The Gene Factory: Can Enzymes Revolutionize Man-Made DNA Synthesis?

 One of the focuses of Romesberg’s research is to expand the DNA alphabet using “Unnatural Base Pairs” (UBPs).
 This alphabet refers to the four natural nitrogenous bases.
 Romesberg’s lab hit the headlines last year after they unveiled a “semi-synthetic” bacterium containing two extra bases; X and Y. These UBPs are added into plasmids, circles of DNA that lie outside bacterial chromosomes.

 So, will enzymatic technology be adopted into this work?
 Romesberg suggests that the applications might need time to catch up with the technology: “We might not use it now, but we probably will in the not-too-distant future.
-What we do now is incorporate only one or two UBPs is a plasmid - we can do this with fragments and assembly methods - as the rest of the DNA is natural.
-But as we start to push and incorporate multiple UBPs into a plasmid - say a plasmid with 8 UBPs, if they are all localized to one small region then we could certainly do it the way we do now, but if they are spread out then that becomes increasingly unwieldy.
-So synthetic DNA will become increasingly useful for us to be able to synthesize more, larger fragments of DNA into plasmids.”
+What we do now is incorporate only one or two UBPs in a plasmid - we can do this with fragments and assembly methods - as the rest of the DNA is natural.
+But as we start to push and incorporate multiple UBPs into a plasmid - say a plasmid with 8 UBPs - if they are all localized to one small region then we could certainly do it the way we do now, but if they are spread out then that becomes increasingly unwieldy.
+So synthetic DNA will become increasingly useful for us to be able to synthesize larger fragments of DNA into plasmids.”